Your financial support enables us to continue our mission of

 Musical Memories of Fantasia

-November 14 and 15 at Atonement
+November 14 at 7:30p and 15 at 2p at Atonement Lutheran Church

-Toccata & Fugue (Stravinsky), Symphony No. 6 “Pastorale” and Symphony No. 5 (Beethoven), Ave Maria (Schubert), Dance of the Hours (Ponchielli), Night on Bare Mountain (Mussorgsky), L’apprenti sorcier.
+Toccata & Fugue (Bach), Symphony No. 6 “Pastorale” and Symphony No. 5 (Beethoven), Ave Maria (Schubert), Dance of the Hours (Ponchielli), Night on Bare Mountain (Mussorgsky), L’apprenti sorcier.
 Saturday matinee performance follows children’s Instrument Zoo.

 Musical Sounds of the Season

-December 12 and 13 at Atonement
+December 12 at 7:30p and 13 at 2p at Atonement Lutheran Church

 Canadian Brass Medley, Sleigh Ride (Anderson), Carol of the Drum, Singalong (Finnegan), Mary Did You Know, Jingle Bell Fantasy (Allen), Troika, Music for Sleigh Ride (Mozart), Winter Wonderland (Custer), Hanukah Festival Overture, Christmas at the Movies, Auld Lang Syne.